 Romberg's test is performed on the premise that the body requires at least two out of the following three senses to be functioning adequately to maintain balance while standing: vision, vestibular function and proprioception.
 If the patient can stand with their eyes open, then it can be said that vision and either one of vestibular function or proprioception are intact.
 Once the eyes are closed, then the patient is purely reliant on the latter two senses to maintain balance, and so if they fall, then this indicates that there is a problem with vestibular function, proprioception or otherwise the dorsal columns which communicate proprioception.

 Romberg's test cannot be performed if the patient has a cerebellar lesion, as in that case, they will be unable to stand upright in the Romberg position with their eyes open.
 It is important to not confuse cerebellar ataxia with a positive Romberg's test, as the latter cannot even be performed in the presence of the former.

 Following a negative Romberg's test, ask the patient to walk for 5m and check for any abnormalities in gait.
-These are described in the Complex Box below.
+The gait cycles is described in more detail in the GALS examination.

 If the patient appears to have a normal gait, ask them to walk back to you heel-to-toe.
 This is more sensitive in picking up cerebellar ataxia.

 First five phases of the gait cycle - left lower limb.

 Upper motor neurone associated gaits: